librespot-org/librespot/CONTRIBUTING.md

 Make any changes that you are going to make to the code, but do not commit yet.

-Make sure that the code is formatted by running:
+Make sure that the code is correctly formatted by running:
 ```bash
 cargo fmt --all
 ```